About me

 2/11/2020

-"They have fought to establish a beachhead of honesty and rigor about evidence, evaluation and complexity in an aid world that would prefer to stick to glossy brochures and celebrity photo-ops." - The Wall Street Journal review on the book Poor Economics.
+"They have fought to establish a beachhead of honesty and rigor about evidence, evaluation and complexity in an old world that would prefer to stick to glossy brochures and celebrity photo-ops."- The Wall Street Journal review on the book Poor Economics

 Mentoring philosophy